-In 2010 Massachusetts adopted new regulations regarding the different types of smoke detection technology and how they may be used.
+In 2017 Massachusetts adopted new regulations regarding the different types of smoke detection technology and how they may be used.

-Photoelectric Smoke Detector
+Photoelectric Smoke Alarm

-Ionization Smoke Detector
+Ionization Smoke Alarm

-Dual Photoelectric and Ionization Smoke Detector
+Dual Photoelectric and Ionization Smoke Alarm

-Combination Smoke / Carbon Monoxide Detectors
+Combination Smoke / Carbon Monoxide Alarms

-The combination detector must be Massachusetts approved. (i.e. the detector must have a voice component that alerts to the type of emergency occurring.
-Often this is a voice that says: "Fire" or "Carbon monoxide."
-Combination detectors that just beep are not compliant.
+The use of combination smoke / Carbon Monoxide alarms is permitted as long as they are placed in accordance with the location requirements for smoke and carbon monoxide alarms and the appropriate smoke alarm technology is utilized.
+The combination alarm must be Massachusetts approved. (i.e. the alarm must have a voice component that alerts to the type of emergency occurring.
+Often this is a voice that says: "Fire" or "Carbon Monoxide."
+Combination alarms that just beep are not compliant.